h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 #### Built-in Functions

 Ralph includes a set of built-in functions that enable developers to leverage VM-specific features, and build secure and efficient smart contracts.
 These functions are organized into the following categories: `Contract Functions`, `Sub-contract Functions`, `Asset Functions`, `Chain Functions`, `Utils Functions`, and `Cryptography Functions`.
+In Ralph, built-in functions are easily identifiable by their naming convention: they always end with an exclamation mark (`!`).

-This section will not aim to cover the [complete list](https://docs.alephium.org/ralph/built-in-functions) of built-in functions.
-Instead, we will focus on explaining the most commonly used built-in functions through examples.
+This section will not attempt to cover the [complete list](https://docs.alephium.org/ralph/built-in-functions) of built-in functions.
+Instead, we will focus on explaining the most commonly used built-in functions using examples.

 ###### Contract Functions